1. Mission Statement

 Biological Safety Officer Review (BSO)

 Prior to any type of Committee review, MPR materials must be submitted into the UVMClick system where they will be forwarded to the BSO for review.
-The BSO or designee will conduct a risk assessment and recommend the appropriate Committee review level.
-The recommendation along with the risk assessment document will be forwarded electronically back through the system.
+The BSO or designee will conduct a risk assessment.
+The risk assessment document will be forwarded electronically back through the system.